 Microenvironment- Factors that directly impact any company.
 Such factors are called in the microenvironment.

 Macro environment- These are common factors in general terms that do not have any kind of impact on business.
 The success of any company always depends on its favorable circumstances and presence.

 The mission is simple sentences.
 How will you get your vision?
 Strategies are an excellent range of ways to use the mission to achieve the vision.
 This series is very effective.

 A lot of implementation, specific action timelines, and techniques are used to achieve the goal.
 Time plays a very important role.

-Mission and Strategy This is the tax referencing the purpose and goal of the organization.
+Mission and Strategy are referencing the purpose and goal of the organization.
 Which are called Mission and Strategy?

 Prepares mission and strategy leadership in organizations.
-It is also a very powerful factor of change.
-For this reason, it is among the transformational factors according to this mod
+It is also a very powerful factor in change.
+For this reason, it is among the transformational factors according to this model

 What is leadership?
 In simple language, leadership is the art of motivating a group of people to achieve a common goal.

 A business can direct workers and associates with a strategy to meet the needs of the company for rapid growth in the right direction.